We have substancial communities on Facebook and virtual support groups. Links and information here.

 664 pages of NICE Clinical guidelines for ADHD.
 The authoritive guide for the treatment of ADHD in the UK but do note, and quoting the guide, “Guidelines are not a substitute for professional knowledge and clinical judgement”, which means the guidelines are not absolute and your doctor can exercise flexibility from them.

 59 pages from Greater Manchester NHS Combined Authority regarding their treatment strategy.

-Take a free online course on ADHD from King’s College London University.
+Take a free online course “Understanding ADHD” from the Open University

 And not to forget Wikipedia.
 Where the main ADHD page alone offers over 17,000 words and 250 references.

 People with ADHD may want to show Sunflower Scheme items to indicate they have a hidden disability.
 You can buy Sunflower Scheme items (E.g. lanyards, cards, pins) from the Hidden Disabilities Store. https://hiddendisabilitiesstore.com/

 Autism and ADHD

 There are a significant number of people with both ADHD and Autism.
 If you’re an adult and think you might have autism the AQ50 is an autism screener for adults who may have been missed previously.